irinaNMN/tasks-repository/README.md

 ### boxImages.html

 This file contains 3 boxes with 3 images.
 There were used the model box components.
 I added a border and use some properties.
 Added some backgraund and used some backgraund properties.

+### About_position.html

+In this HTML file was added four divs to the page.
+Inside of each divs is a text.
+Each div has a border.
+Position each div absolutely.
+Each div has a top and left value.

 ### bloksQuote.html